overture-stack/prelude/apps/composer/readme.md

 # Composer

 Composer is a configuration generator tool for Overture.
-It streamlines the creation and management of configuration files required by various Overture components.
+It streamlines the creation of configuration files required by various Overture components.

 ## Key Features